epistemik-co/staple-api/home/README.md

 ## Contact

-For open technical issues and inquiries feel free to create a GitHub issue in this repository.
-All questions can also be sent to [staple-api@epistemik.co](staple-api@epistemik.co).
+For open technical issues and inquiries you can create a GitHub issue in this repository.

+?> All questions can also be sent to [staple-api@epistemik.co](staple-api@epistemik.co).